beancount/fava/fava/help/import.md

 Fava currently only supports entries of type `Transaction` and `Balance`.
 Set the special metadata key `__source__` to display the corresponding text (CSV-row, XML-fragment, etc.) for the entry in the list of entries to import.
+Note that this metadata will be stripped before saving the entry to file.